tjmahr/2015_Coartic/README.md

 * `reports` holds RMarkdown files that are used to produce formatted tables, formatted citations, and number-heavy paragraphs which appear in the article.
 * `packrat` helper directory for managing a custom R package library.
+* `stimuli` contains sounds and images used in the experiment.

 The shell script `build.sh` runs all the R scripts to aggregate the data, fit the models, and generate HTML output from the RMarkdown files.